JaimeStill/modern-auth/standards/oauth.md

 The **Local login and registration** mode is when you are using an OAuth workflow to register or log users into your application.
 In this mode, you own both the OAuth server and the application.
 You might not have written the OAuth server, but you control it.
 In fact, this mode usually feels like the user is signing up or logging directly into your application via **native forms** and there is no delegation at all.

-The only difference between native forms and teh **Local login and registration** OAuth mode is that with the latter you delegate the login and registration process to an OAuth server rather than writing everything by hand.
+The only difference between native forms and the **Local login and registration** OAuth mode is that with the latter you delegate the login and registration process to an OAuth server rather than writing everything by hand.
 Additionally, since you control the OAuth server and your application, it would be odd to ask the user to "authorize" your application.
 Therefore, this mode does not include the permission grant screens.

 The workflow for this mode looks like: